mugiisha/Trivia-app/backend/README.md

 export FLASK_ENV=development
 flask run
 ```

+### Environment variables
+remember to check example.env file to see variables you need in your .env file because it is mandatory for the app to run properly

 setting the ```FLASK_ENV``` variable to ```development``` will detect file changes and restart the server automatically.
 setting the ```FLASK_APP``` directs flask to use the ```flaskr``` directory and the ``` __init__.py``` file to find the application.